 This document is considered part of the PacketCable suite of documents.
-This specification is designed to coordinate with MGCP 1.0, which is an IETF Informational RFC, on the Basic MGCP Packages <draft-foster-mgcp-basic-packages-01.txt>, which is an Internet Draft, and on the pending MGCP Version 1.0bis, an IETF Information Draft <draft-andreasen-mgcp-rfc2705bis-02.txt>.
-However, this document will not be submitted for formal review by the IETF until it is approved by the PacketCable project members.
+The specification is designed to coordinate with MGCP 1.0, which is an IETF Informational RFC, on the Basic MGCP Packages <draft-foster-mgcp-basic-packages-01.txt>, which is an Internet Drott and on the pending MGCP Version 1.0bis, an IETF Information Draft <draft-andreasen-ngcq-ric2705bis-02.txt>.
+However, this document will not be submitted for formal review by the IETF than it is approved by the PacketCable project members.